 To identify and analyze the frequency with which LEP persons come into contact with these programs, a survey was distributed to staff who regularly and is more likely to interact with members of the public.
-The units that were surveyed include the Clerk of the Board, Public Affairs, Front Reception, Capital Projects, and Commuter Assistance.
+The units that were surveyed include the Clerk of the Board, Public Affairs, Front Reception, Capital Projects, Commuter Assistance, and outreach consultants.
 The survey asked staff members about their experiences with LEP individuals, including how frequently they interacted with LEP persons, what languages the LEP individuals spoke, how successfully they communicated, and what information LEP persons were seeking.

-Most respondents noted very rare to no interaction with LEP individuals in the last year, with the exception of the Front Receptionist, who encounters Spanish inquiries on a daily basis.
-The most common requests are for information about other County services in the building, RCTC project-specific construction information, and information about Metrolink services (not under the purview of the Commission).
+Few respondents noted occasional interaction with LEP individuals in the three last year, the Front Receptionist, who encounters Spanish inquires few times a week and the external affairs staff and outreach consultants who encounter less than once a month.
+The most common requests are for information about transit services, RCTC project-specific construction information, and information about Metrolink services (not under the purview of the Commission).
 Staff members have been able to communicate with LEP individuals through assistance from bilingual staff members, translators, and through hand gestures and drawings.
-RCTC also has an on-call contract with PALS for Health, a translation/interpretation service based in southern California.
+RCTC also has an on- call contract with PALS for Health, a translation/interpretation service based in southern California.